6 things you really need to know about your NYC radiators

 3. You may need to bleed the radiator if it is noisy or cold

 If your heat is on but a radiator remains ice cold, it's possible air is trapped inside and isn’t allowing hot water to circulate.
 Excessive noise, like a banging sound, is a sign you may need to bleed the unit.
-(Only hot water radiators need to bled, not steam radiators).
+(Only hot water radiators need to bleed, not steam radiators.)

 This isn’t typically something you want to do yourself—at least not the first time.
-(If you're not careful, you can open the valve too wide and boiling hot water can come gushing out.
-True story.)
+If you're not careful, you can open the valve too wide and boiling hot water can come gushing out.

 4. Where to buy radiator covers

 If your radiator looks like it could use some prettying up, you can either paint it or put a cover on to hide it.
-(And no, the landlord is not required to pay for your radiator covers.)
+Some companies even offer custom-design covers.
+(And no, your landlord is not required to pay for your radiator covers.)

 It’s also possible to strip and paint both radiators and radiator covers.
 For smaller jobs, covers can be sanded, scraped, have their blemishes filled in, and then painted.
 Chemical stripping and painting is a bigger job and costs more.